 I personally invest in a few private REITs to further diversify my portfolio.
-I’ve experimented with Fundrise and Streitwise, and been largely satisfied thus far, although I haven’t actually tried to sell any shares.
-Be careful to do your homework carefully on crowdfunding companies, and note that many only allow participation by accredited investors (wealthy investors with over $1,000,000 in investable net worth or $200,000/year income).
+I’ve invested with Streitwise and Fundrise, and been happy with the results so far.
+But be careful to do your homework carefully on crowdfunding companies, and note that many only allow participation by accredited investors (wealthy investors with over $1,000,000 in investable net worth or $200,000/year income).

 Private REITs can make a great way to spread your money wider, particularly into commercial real estate.
 Just don’t expect to sell shares at a moment’s notice.

 Not all crowdfunding websites follow the private REIT model.
 Others make loans to real estate investors, funded by the public.